 Barak Pridor was appointed to the Board of Directors of Partner in February 2016.
 Mr. Pridor served from 2000 until 2011 as CEO of ClearForest, a software startup that was acquired by Thomson Reuters in 2007.
 Following the acquisition, Mr. Pridor continued to serve as CEO of ClearForest as well as an Executive Vice President at Thomson Reuters until 2011.
-Mr. Pridor serves as Chairman of the Board of Directors of Applicaster Ltd., as a director on the Board of Directors of: Playbuzz Ltd, Beachbum Ltd., Origami Logic Inc. and Sosa Tlv Ltd. He is also an observer on the Board of Directors of SimilarWeb Ltd. Mr. Pridor holds a B.Sc. in Mathematics and Computer Science from Tel Aviv University and a M.B.A. from INSEAD Business School.
+Mr. Pridor serves as Chairman of the Board of Directors of Applicaster Ltd., as a director on the Board of Directors of: Playbuzz Ltd., Beachbum Ltd. and Origami Logic Inc. He is also an observer on the Board of Directors of SimilarWeb Ltd. and Polyrize Ltd. Mr. Pridor holds a B.Sc. in Mathematics and Computer Science from Tel Aviv University and a M.B.A. from INSEAD Business School.

 Ms. Osnat Ronen was appointed to the Board of Directors of Partner in December 2009.
 Ms. Ronen founded FireWind 01 GP in 2015 and has since served as its general partner.
-Ms. Ronen has also served as an advisor to Liquidnet, Inc. from 2013 to 2015.
-She previously served as a General Partner of Viola Private Equity from 2008 until 2013.
+Ms. Ronen serves as one of the founders of Wecheck Ltd. and serves as an advisor and on the Board of Directors.
+Since 2018, she serves as the CEO of its subsidiary Wecheck Fund 1 Ltd. Ms. Ronen currently serves on the Board of Directors of Fox-Wizel Ltd. and Discount Capital Underwriters.
+She also volunteers as a director of the College for Management (Michlala Le-Minhal).Ms.
+Ronen has also served as an advisor to Liquidnet, Inc. from 2013 to 2015.
+Between 2013 and 2018, Ms. Ronen served on the Board of Directors of Mizrahi Tefahot Bank Ltd. as Head of the Audit Committee.
+Ms. Ronen also served as a volunteer on the Board of Directors of Perion Networks Ltd. in 2016-2017.
+Ms. Ronen also served as a volunteer on the Board of Directors of Yissum Research Development Company of the Hebrew University of Jerusalem until December 2018.
+Previously she served as a General Partner of Viola Private Equity from 2008 until 2013.
 From 1994 to 2007, Ms. Ronen served in various positions at Bank Leumi Le Israel BM, including as the Deputy Chief Executive Officer of Leumi Partners Ltd. from 2001 to 2007 and as Deputy Head of the Subsidiaries Division of the Leumi Group from 1999 to 2001.
 Between 2004 and 2007, Ms. Ronen also led the strategic planning, deployment and execution of the Bachar Reform, one of Israel's largest financial reforms, at Leumi Group.
 As part of the implementation, Ms. Ronen managed the sale of Leumi's holdings in mutual, provident and training funds.
-Ms. Ronen currently serves on the Board of Directors of Mizrahi-Tefahot Bank Ltd., Fox-Wizel Ltd. and Perion Network Ltd. She also volunteers as a director of the College for Management (Michala Le-Minhal) and Yissum Research Development Company of the Hebrew University of Jerusalem.
-Ms. Ronen served on the Board of Directors of several portfolio companies of Viola including: Amiad Water Systems Ltd., Orad Hi-tech Ltd., Aeronautics Ltd., Degania Medical Ltd. and Matomy Media Group Ltd and until December 2017 as a director of Perion Networks Ltd. Ms. Ronen holds a B.Sc. in mathematics and computer science from Tel Aviv University and an M.B.A. from the Recanati School of Business Administration at Tel Aviv University.
+Ms. Ronen served on the Board of Directors of several portfolio companies of Viola including: Amiad Water Systems Ltd., Orad Hi-tech Ltd., Aeronautics Ltd., Degania Medical Ltd. and Matomy Media Group Ltd. Ms. Ronen holds a B.Sc. in mathematics and computer science from Tel Aviv University and an M.B.A. from the Recanati School of Business Administration at Tel Aviv University.